zigapk/hertz/README.md

 **NOTE**: This is very much a work in progress.
 The docs are lacking, the API is not stable and tests are largely non-existent.
 However, you are very much welcome to play around with the project.

-Curious or sceptical?
+Curious or sceptical about using React to drive hardware?
 Checkout the [soon-to-be blog post](https://www.youtube.com/watch?v=xvFZjo5PgG0&list=RDxvFZjo5PgG0&start_radio=1).

 ## Quick start